Frequently Asked Questions

 Can I get a copy of my medical records?

 You are entitled to request a copy of your medical records and we are happy to oblige your requests.
-You can download a form directly off of our website or call our office directly at (413) 439-0609 and ask for Ana.
+You can download a release form directly off of our website or call our office directly at (413) 439-0609 and ask for the Medical Records Department.
+We will not disclose any information without a signed consent form.
+All medical record requests take up to 30 business days to process.

 How can I change doctors within your practice?